What to Do About an Eviction

 - OR -

-It will not be easy, but it can be done.
-Some of the options include:
+Getting back in the good graces of property owners/managers won’t be easy but it can be done.
+Some of the options:

 - Take steps to deal with unpaid rent and offer assurances you can afford a new apartment